-- 59. Air Quality and Noise Level.
+- 61. Air Quality and Noise Level.
 No information is available on local air quality from secondary sources.
 Population density within the subproject area of the Upazila is high and there are many motor vehicles operating on the subproject roads and other roads within the Upazila.
 It is expected that the subproject will not cause significant deterioration of air quality in the area.
 Close vegetation is observed in and around the project area.
 Prior to construction activities, subproject contractors will conduct air quality and noise level measurements as baseline.
 During construction, contractors will be required to conduct air quality measurements and ensure that the subproject does not cause deterioration of ambient air quality and impair noise level of surrounding environment.
-This is included in the environmental management plan hereof. - 60.
+This is included in the environmental management plan hereof. - 62.
 Surface Water.
 Old Brahmaputra and Meghna river are the major drainage channels of the area, which is the ultimate discharge point of all smaller streams within the Upazila.
 Meghna River is about 15 km to the east of the subproject area, while Brahmaputra river is to the western side at the closeness of subproject road 4 and northern tip of road 2.
 Small canals and streams flowing through the Upazila area flow to either these two rivers.
 In connection to the flood height around the subproject roads, local information suggests that the highest flood level (HFL) is 6.554m and normal flood level (NFL) 5.655m.
-These flood level data are being used in the improvement of the road design. - 61.
+These flood level data are being used in the improvement of the road design.
+The baseline surface water quality of the subproject canals will be tested before the commencement of the work, and this is included in the environmental management plan hereof.
+However, the test results will be documented in the SEMR. - 63.
 Ground Water.
 Groundwater is abundant in Bangladesh.
 Water tables are generally shallow and aquifers are productive.
 The water table at Araihazar Upazilla is shallow; however the main aquifer, which is the source of water supply, is found at a depth of greater than 50 m.
 Arsenic contamination is generally not present in the project area.
 As reported by the community people, there is no arsenic contamination in the tube-well water of the project area.